mendicant-original/s9-e3/README.md

 - You should create a tool that makes exploring and learning about logical circuitry fun and interesting.
-- You can use the "All Wired Up" problem and MineCraft's Redstone circuits as an inspiration, but your project can and should take a different approach.
+- You can use the "All Wired Up" problem and MineCraft's Redstone circuits as an inspiration, but you should also come up with some fresh ideas of your own.
 - The ability to re-use subcomponents such as the various logic gates in a modular way would be nice.
 So you should be able to build a custom gate and re-use it in another gate.